jgm1986/HTTP-2-Testing/README.md

     ├───templates/    # Contains the templates for the HTTP/2 Web server.
     │
     └───scripts/      # Bash scripts for test automatization.
+        │   README.md:    # This file contains info about how to configure and launch tests automatically.
         |
         ├───h2/       # HTTP/2 scripts (for https:// URLs).
         │